f2m2/apidocs/README.md

     php artisan apidocs:generate

-Next, update Composer from the Terminal:

-    composer update

 Once the packaage has installed, the final step is to add the service provider.
 Open `config/app.php`, and add a new item to the providers array.

     'F2m2\Generators\GeneratorsServiceProvider'